rwaldron/tc39-notes/es8/2017-03/mar-23.md

 DH: And wont have created those until after we have finished evaluation of all the dependencies before evaluating the importing module.

-CP: after evaluation of all the dependencies but before the execution of the module.
+CP: After evaluation of all the dependencies but before the execution of the module.
 The whole proposal is saying that during the instantiation we need to create the improt bindings, but we cannot create some of them yet....

 WH: What does the default indicate?